danielbank/PLAsTiCC/README.md

 ![Naive Classifier Confusion Matrix](.github/naive_classifier_confusion_matrix.png)

-In this matrix, we can see the model's predicted labels compared to the true labels for the test set.
-Ideally, this matrix would be the Identity matrix, all values along the diagonal being 1 and everything else being 0.
+In this matrix, we can see the model's predicted labels versus the true labels for the test set.
+Ideally, this confusion matrix would be the Identity matrix, with all values along the diagonal being 1 and everything else being 0.
 That would mean that the model predicted the correct label 100% of the time.

 When designing my classifier, I will generate a similar confusion matrix so that my results can be objectively compared to the naive classifier.
 My objective is to have an average prediction accuracy per label that is higher than the naive classifier's accuracy of 0.518 (see calculation below):